OPT Frequently Asked Questions

 The EAD is the document issued by US Citizenship and Immigration Services (USCIS) after approving an OPT application.
 The EAD looks like a driver's license, and is the document an F-1 student would present to their employer as proof of employment authorization.

-- What is my visa status while on OPT?
+- What is my immigration status while on OPT?

 OPT is a benefit of F-1 status.
 Student are still in F-1 status during the OPT period.
 OPT is not a separate immigration status.